RazzM13/LSW/WHITEPAPER.md

 # LSW - Local Structured Web
 A 3D geospatial database model for storing, organising and manipulating structured data.

-## Data types
-In LSW units of data, also known as caches, are organized within a hierhical namespace structure that consists of static predefined sections (i.e. `/schemas`) or dynamically generated sections based on a derivative geohash-36 algorithm that augments the original by providing support for scopes and will referenced herein as *scopped geohash-36*.
+In LSW units of data, also known herein as caches, are organized within a hierhical namespace structure that consists of static predefined sections (e.g. `/schemas`) or dynamically generated sections based on a derivative [Geohash-36](https://en.wikipedia.org/wiki/Geohash-36) algorithm that augments the original by providing support for scopes and will be referenced herein as *Scopped Geohash-36*.

+### Scopped Geohash-36

-The scopped geohash-36 algorithm relies upon the original definition for representing 2D world coordinates without support for checksuming or altitude representation; instead, a new concept of *scope* is introduced.
-A scope is
+The Scopped Geohash-36 algorithm relies upon the original definition for representing 2D world coordinates without support for checksuming or altitude representation; instead, a new concept of *scope* is introduced.
+A scope can be construed as a delineation of spatial representation (i.e. [alternative universes](https://en.wikipedia.org/wiki/Multiverse)) such that a geohash value in one scope does not identify with the same value within another scope.

+The format for expressing a geohash value referencing a particular scope is the following: `geohash@scope`; the `geohash` part is any valid Geohash-36 value whilst the `scope` part is any valid string (e.g. `BK5q7PHG2H@1989`)

 ### Caches
 A cache is the basic unit of data within LSW, it comprises of a data property and a metadata property.
 The data property acts as a container for structured data that is formatted according to a predefined schema; the previously mentioned schema pertains to the metadata property of the cache, more specifically to the value of it's `type` key.